-It is important that you do not take this medicine or medicines similar to desvenlafaxine with MAOIs or within 14 days of taking an MAOI as this may result in a serious life-threatening condition.
+It is important that you do not take this medicine or medicines similar to desvenlafaxine with MAOIs or within 14 days of taking a MAOI, as this may result in a serious life-threatening condition.

-- drugs that affect serotonin levels e.g. tramadol, dextromethorphan, fentanyl, methadone and pentazocine.
+- drugs that affect serotonin levels e.g. tramadol, dextromethorphan, fentanyl, methadone, amphetamines and pentazocine

 - triptans (used to treat migraine)